MarcCollado/collado-io/README.md

 ## Changelog

+### 🌙 v22.11

+- New: dark mode support.
+- Fixed: invalid RSS parsing token that broke the feed.

 ### 💅 v22.10

 This release is a very special one.
 It brings a major update to the site, not only to its design, but also to some of its features.